andybui01/camkes-vm-examples/apps/x86/supermicro/README.md

 ## Testing

-Some tips for testing the Virtio Net and the passthrough ethernet.
+Some tips for testing the virtIO net and the passthrough ethernet.

 1. Switching the serial port between different VMs: press `Return`, then `@`,  then the index number of the VM you want to switch to.

+   NOTE: Doing `@N` in the serial console doesn't mean you switch to vm N.
+   To check what VM the console is currently connected to, run `ipaddr` in linux and compare it to the mac address in `supermicro.camkes`.

-2. Testing Virtio Net
+2. Testing virtIO net
 ```
 # on vm0
 ifconfig eth0 192.168.1.1